What is Active Surveillance?

-The right age for active surveillance is a difficult question, as clearly younger men will live longer with their cancers, and thus have a higher likelihood that their cancer could progress.
-However, in general, younger men appear to have less biologically aggressive cancers and may be able to stay on active surveillance longer.
-Younger men also have more to lose when it comes to quality of life as they often have better erectile and urinary function.
+Younger men will live longer with their cancers, and thus have a higher likelihood that their cancer could progress.
+However, younger men whose cancers appear to be less aggressive may be able to stay on Active Surveillance longer.
+Younger men also have more to lose when it comes to quality of life as they often have better erectile and urinary function than older men.

 Janet Farrar Worthington